mmistakes/minimal-mistakes/_posts/2019-08-29-you've-been-hacked-ACID-might-help.md

 > If a target person, agency or company orders a new computer or related accessories, for example, TAO can divert the shipping delivery to its own secret workshops.
 The NSA calls this method interdiction.
 At these so-called "load stations," agents carefully open the package in order to load malware onto the electronics, or even install hardware components that can provide backdoor access for the intelligence agencies.

 Much like computing and space exploration once were only the business of governments, in the future, corporations and even individuals will be able to accomplish hardware hacks more easily.
 For instance, researchers from [Google’s Project Zero](https://googleprojectzero.blogspot.com/) have discovered security vulnerabilities in chips such as [Specter](https://en.wikipedia.org/wiki/Spectre_(security_vulnerability)) and [Meltdown](https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability)).
-More recently, as of Sept 2019, researchers have demonstrated the ability to steal encrypted SSH keystrokes by [leveraging a weakness in intel chips](https://arstechnica.com/information-technology/2019/09/weakness-in-intel-chips-lets-researchers-steal-encrypted-ssh-keystrokes/).
+More recently, as of September 2019, researchers have demonstrated the ability to steal encrypted SSH keystrokes by [leveraging a weakness in intel chips](https://arstechnica.com/information-technology/2019/09/weakness-in-intel-chips-lets-researchers-steal-encrypted-ssh-keystrokes/).

 ### 3.3.3 Mechanisms